Sheehan Surname Meaning, History & Origin

-Sheehan Surname Genealogy
+Sheehan Surname Meaning

-Sheehan Resources on
+Sheehan Surname Resources on The Internet

 - Sheahan Family.
 Sheahan genealogy.

 Sheehan and Sheahan Surname Ancestry

 - to America, Canada, Australia and New Zealand

 Ireland.
 The Sheehan sept is believed to have originated in county Clare, but moved southward to Kilcredan parish in county Cork by the 14th century.
 Spellings in the 17th century show O’Sheaghan and Shyghan, as well as Sheehan.